pradeepradyumna/WorkspaceMonitorSystem/README.md

 # WorkspaceMonitorSystem

+Courtesy -  The base of this code base was referenced from https://github.com/KalleHallden/AutoTimer

 This project aims at providing healthy remote working space to employees.

 The idea behind this project:
 As remote working is a new culture, we might have challenges like